sicsr-aakash/1190_GeologicalApp/README.md

 4. A simple quiz in which the user will have to identify the rock according to the features provided.

-Install (Installation procedure): The application will installed on the device once the user selects the apk file and clicks on Install.
+Install (Installation procedure): The application will be installed on the device once the user selects the apk file and clicks on Install.

 Usage:-